 Click Photo for Larger Version

-View looking west at the monumental building at the northwest corner of the forum.
+View looking down and south at the monumental building at the northwest corner of the forum.
 This has been variously called the "West Temple" and the "Curia."
 In fact, it was probably the place where the magistrates of the city met.

 Paul and Silas appeared before these magistrates who, because Philippi was a Roman Colony settled by veterans, would have been high-ranking military men—or descendants of them.
 In the NT (Acts 16 they are called στρατηγὸς (= captain, commander, chief magistrate).